 Cost Allocation - MARTA allocates certain general and administrative expenses to transit operations and capitalizes certain of these expenses in construction in progress based on its cost allocation plan prepared in accordance with FTA guidelines.
-General and administrative expenses not allocable to either transit operations or construction in progress under FTA guidelines are reflected as nonoperating general and administrative expense in the accompanying Statements of Revenues, Expenses, and Changes in Net Position.
+General and administrative expenses not allocable to either transit operations or construction in progress under FTA guidelines are reflected as nonoperating general and administrative expenses, and Changes in Net Position.